thequbit/constviz/README.md

 If you are interested in actually using this file, you should install sqlite3 (in ubuntu below):

     > sudo apt-get install sqlite3

+##Ugh, do I have to run this myself!?##

+Nope!
+Checkout constitutions.sqlite - it's the full list as of 9/25/2013 of all of the constitutions with their meta data full html, full text, and word histograms.

+##What's next!?##

+A pretty web interface ... maybe flask?
+For now, this is all you get ... pop open your favorite sqlite3 browser and start banging out query's!

+##Some Fun SQL Queries##

 You can then do fun queries like:

     > sqlite3 constitutions.sqlite